ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-scanning.md

 copyright:

-  years:  2016, 2020
+  years:  2016, 2021

-lastupdated: "2020-09-22"
+lastupdated: "2021-08-17"

 subcollection: vmwaresolutions

 ---

 # Scanning and review
 {: #vum-scanning}

-When you scan hosts, virtual machines (VMs), and virtual appliances, you evaluate them against baselines and baseline groups to determine their level of compliance.
+When you scan hosts, virtual machines (VMs), and virtual appliances (VAs), you evaluate them against baselines and baseline groups to determine their levels of compliance.
 Inventory objects are scanned, and the results are reviewed to determine how they comply with the baselines and baseline groups.
 Scan results can be filtered by text search, group selection, baseline selection, and compliance status selection.
 You can initiate the following scans:
-*	**Manually Initiate a Scan of vSphere ESXi Hosts** - You can scan vSphere ESXi hosts in the vSphere inventory against attached baselines and baseline groups.
+*	**Manually Initiate a Scan of vSphere ESXi Hosts** - You can scan vSphere® ESXi™ hosts in the vSphere inventory against attached baselines and baseline groups.
-*	**Manually Initiate a Scan of Virtual Machines and Virtual Appliances** - You can scan VMs and virtual appliances in the vSphere inventory against attached baselines and baseline groups.
+*	**Manually Initiate a Scan of Virtual Machines and Virtual Appliances** - You can scan VMs and VAs in the vSphere inventory against attached baselines and baseline groups.
-*	**Manually Initiate a Scan of a Container Object** - Start a simultaneous scan of hosts, VMs, and virtual appliances, by scanning a container object that is a data center or a data center folder.
+*	**Manually Initiate a Scan of a Container Object** - Starts a simultaneous scan of hosts, VMs, and VAs, by scanning a container object that is a data center or a data center folder.
-*	**Schedule a Scan** - You can configure the vSphere Web Client to scan VMs, virtual appliances, and ESXi hosts at specific times or at intervals that are convenient for you.
+*	**Schedule a Scan** - You can configure the vSphere Web Client to scan VMs, VAs, and ESXi hosts at specific times or at intervals as needed.

 ## Manually initiating a scan of vSphere ESXi hosts
 {: #vum-scanning-scan-hosts}